syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Find-and-Replace.md

 ---
 layout: post
-title:  Find and Replace Operation in SfSpreadsheet | wpf/Syncfusion
+title:  Find and Replace Operation in SfSpreadsheet | Syncfusion
-description: This section explains that how to find a text in SfSpreadsheet and replace it with different string for EssentialStudio wpf/Syncfusion.
+description: This section explains that how to find a text in SfSpreadsheet and replace it with different string for Syncfusion Essential WPF.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug